curl/curl/docs/TheArtOfHttpScripting.md

  your browser.
-That's generally a good thing when you want to be able to bookmark that page with your given data, but it is an obvious disadvantage if you entered secret information in one of the fields or if there are a large amount of fields creating a very long and unreadable URL.
+That's generally a good thing when you want to be able to bookmark that page with your given data, but it is an obvious disadvantage if you entered secret information in one of the fields or if there are a large amount of fields creating a long and unreadable URL.

  The HTTP protocol then offers the POST method.
 This way the client sends the data separated from the URL and thus you won't see any of it in the URL address field.

- The form would look very similar to the previous one:
+ The form would look similar to the previous one:

 ```html
 <form method="POST" action="junk.cgi">